-LABEL DESCRIPTION

-Application Prior ity Configuration

-Name Type a description of the application priority.

-Service The following is a description of the applications you can prioritize with WMM QoS.
-Select a service from the drop-down list box.

-• FTP

-File Transfer Program enables fast transfer of files, including large files that may not be possible by e-mail.
-FTP uses port number 21.

-• E-Mail

-Electronic mail consists of messages sent through a computer network to specific groups or individuals.
-Here are some default ports for e-mail:

-POP3 - port 110

-IMAP - port 143

-SMTP - port 25

-HTTP - port 80

-• www

-The World Wide Web is an Internet system to distribute graphical, hyper-linked information, based on Hyper Text Transfer Protocol (HTTP) - a client/server protocol for the World Wide Web.
+LABEL DESCRIPTION Service The following is a description of the applications you can prioritize with WMM QoS.
+Select a service from the drop-down list box. • FTP File Transfer Program enables fast transfer of files, including large files that may not be possible by e-mail.
+FTP uses port number 21. • E-Mail Electronic mail consists of messages sent through a computer network to specific groups or individuals.
+Here are some default ports for e-mail: POP3 - port 110 IMAP - port 143 SMTP - port 25 HTTP - port 80 • www The World Wide Web is an Internet system to distribute graphical, hyper-linked information, based on Hyper Text Transfer Protocol (HTTP) - a client/server protocol for the World Wide Web.
 The Web is not synonymous with the Internet; rather, it is just one service on the Internet.
 Other services on the Internet include Internet Relay Chat and Newsgroups.
 The Web is accessed through use of a browser.

-User-Defined

-User-defined services are user specific services configured using known ports and applications.
+User-Defined User-defined services are user specific services configured using known ports and applications.
 Dest Port This displays the port the selected service uses.
 Type a port number in the field provided if you want to use a different port to the default port.
-See table Table 41 on page 124 for information on port numbers.
+See table Table 41 on page 127 for information on port numbers.
 Priority Select a priority from the drop-down list box.
+Apply Click Apply to save your changes back to the ZyXEL Device.
+Cancel Click Cancel to return to the previous screen without saving your changes.